Hepatitis (HEP-ah-TY-tis) makes your liver swell and stops it from working right.

-If you have symptoms or think you might have hepatitis B, go to a doctor.
+If you have symptoms or think you might have hepatitis C, go to a doctor.

-To check for hepatitis B, the doctor will test your blood.
+To check for hepatitis C, the doctor will test your blood.

-These tests show if you have hepatitis B and how serious it is.
+These tests show if you have hepatitis C and how serious it is.

 The doctor may also do a liver biopsy.

-Surgery.
-Over time, hepatitis B may cause your liver to stop working.
+You may need surgery if you have hepatitis C for many years.
+Over time, hepatitis C can cause your liver to stop working.
 If that happens, you will need a new liver.
 The surgery is called a liver transplant.
 It involves taking out the old, damaged liver and putting in a new, healthy one from a donor.

 How can I protect myself?

-You can also protect yourself and others from hepatitis B if you
+You can protect yourself and others from hepatitis C.